• Skip to primary navigation

 mixing in egg and oil to dry mix

-• Place half the dough between parchment paper on the bottom and wax paper on top.
+• Place the dough between parchment paper on the bottom and wax paper on top.
 Roll dough with a rolling pin until dough is about 9" x 11" in size and thin like a cracker.
 Remove the wax paper.

 ball of dough covered with wax paper